nextui-org/nextui/packages/core/system/README.md

 # @nextui-org/system

-A Quick description of the component
+NextUI system primitives, here you can find the `extendVariants` utility, `NextUIProvider` and some other utilities.

-> This is an internal utility, not intended for public usage.
+Please refer to the [documentation](https://nextui.org) for more information.

 ## Installation